 An unusual move from Microsoft Corp. left many genuine users of the Windows OS surprised as the company came clear on its Windows 10 free upgrade policy.
 Yes, Microsoft clarified people running pirated versions of Windows will also get the free Windows upgrade to version 10 alongside the genuine users – and not just in China, but worldwide!

 The decision taken by the software giant comes close on the grounds of piracy issues.
 Microsoft has long struggled with piracy issues especially, in China.
 Former CEO, Steve Ballmer had revealed that Microsoft’s revenue in China represented only 5% of sales in the US, implying that much of its software in China was pirated and unlicensed.
-Although, Windows 8 demand has been lacklustre, the OS continues to remain one of Microsoft’s core revenue generators.
+Although Windows 8 demand has been lackluster, the OS continues to remain one of Microsoft’s core revenue generators.

-To overcome this, the tech bigwig decided to offer free upgrade from a non-genuine version of Windows 7 or Windows 8.1.
+To overcome this, the tech bigwig decided to offer a free upgrade from a non-genuine version of Windows 7 or Windows 8.1.
 The idea behind this is to basically get all Windows users on the same common base.

-Having said that, it should be noted though non-Genuine PCs may be able to upgraded to Windows 10, the upgrade will not change the genuine state of the license.
+Having said that, it should be noted though non-Genuine PCs may be able to upgrade to Windows 10, the upgrade will not change the genuine state of the license.
 So, if you are running a pirated version of Windows, you’ll essentially be upgrading to a non-authorized version of Windows 10.

 This is confusing.
 What does this mean?
 So will a pirated Windows user be able to upgrade to Windows 10 – but since his Windows 10 does not get activated, he will not be eligible to get further security or feature updates?
 This is what is being currently understood by me.